tsnellgrove/dark_castle3/doc/to_do.md

 				- EXAMPLE: 'put on' => wear()
 			- IDEA: there are obj-specific verbs that are checked during DO/IO/A execution:
 				- EXAMPLE: 'enter castle' => execution swap 'go north' (executed via verb 'go')
-	- TBD: remove 'kick' from verb_syn_lst (due to 'kick with fist')
+	- DONE: remove 'kick' from verb_syn_lst (due to 'kick with fist')
-	- TBD: fix scenario test / remove 'kick' from it
+	- DONE: fix scenario test / remove 'kick' from it

 - 4. identify  verb, do-noun clause, prep, and id-noun clauses
 	- 4a. error if no verb or verb not known or verb count > 1